TeamTriforceUK/triforce-docs/source/drive_modes/drive_modes.md

 # Drive Modes
 Triforce can operate in various drive configurations, these are described below.
-Please ensure you have the correct drive mode configured, otherwise Trifore will not move as expected.
+Please ensure you have the correct drive mode configured, otherwise Triforce will not move as expected.

 ## 3-Wheel Holonomic Drive
 AKA Omni-Drive.
 This mode can operate using three standard rubber wheels or three omni wheels.